 Interested organizations may apply online.
 Mailed, emailed, faxed, or hand-delivered applications will not be accepted.

 Applications will be reviewed on a rolling basis.
+The application is currently closed.
+All applicants will receive communication regarding the status of their proposal shortly.
 Declinations will be sent via email.
 All organizations receiving an award will have six months to expense grant funds.

 Questions may be directed to Cortney Bailey at email@example.com.